-- (1) If after the confirmation of a final plan of distribution there is any surplus in an insolvent estate which is not required for the payment of claims, costs, charges or interest, the trustee shall, immediately after the confirmation of that account, pay that surplus over to the Master, who shall deposit it in the Guardians' Fund and after the rehabilitation of the insolvent shall pay it out to him at his request. - (2) [subsection (2) deleted by Act 99 of 1965]
+(1) If after the confirmation of a final plan of distribution there is any surplus in an insolvent estate which is not required for the payment of claims, costs, charges or interest, the trustee shall,

-116biFailure by trustee to submit account or to perform duties
+(2) [subsection (2) deleted by Act 99 of 1965]

-If any trustee fails to submit any account to the Master as and when required by or under this Act, or to submit any vouchers in support of such account or to perform any other duty imposed upon him by this Act or to comply with any reasonable demand of the Master for information or proof required by him in connection with the liquidation or distribution of an estate, the Master or any person having an interest in the liquidation or distribution of the estate may, after giving the trustee not less than fourteen days' notice, apply to the court for an order directing the trustee to
+116bi Failure by trustee to submit account or to perform duties

-- submit such account or any vouchers in support thereof or to perform such duty or to comply with such demand. - (2) The costs adjudged to the Master or to such person shall, unless otherwise ordered by the Court, be payable by the trustee de bonis propriis.
+- (1) If any trustee fails to submit any account to the Master as and when required by or under this Act, or to submit any vouchers in support of such account or to perform any other duty imposed upon him by this Act or to comply with any reasonable demand of the Master for information or proof required by him in connection with the liquidation or distribution of an estate, the Master or any person having an interest in the liquidation or distribution of the estate may, after giving the trustee not less than fourteen days' notice, apply to the court for an order directing the trustee to submit such account or any vouchers in support thereof or to perform such duty or to comply with such demand. - (2) The costs adjudged to the Master or to such person shall, unless otherwise ordered by the Court, be payable by the trustee de bonis propriis.